 Science: Mixed-age Year 5/6

-Providing full curriculum coverage for Science and developing the pupils' skills and knowledge across five key areas: Plants, Animals (including humans), Living things and their habitats, Materials and forces and Earth and space.
+Providing full curriculum coverage for Science while developing pupils' skills and knowledge across five key areas: Plants; Animals, including humans; Living things and their habitats; Materials and forces; and Earth and space.

 How it works

-Follow the units in the suggested order to ensure a coherent approach to the progression of skills and knowledge in KS1 for the Science scheme of work.
+Follow the units in the suggested order to ensure a coherent approach to the progression of skills and knowledge in Upper KS2 for the Science scheme of work.

 The following strands run through all Science units: